On bifurcations and traction forces on an obstacle in incompressible flow: Problem description

-At first, several critical Reynolds numbers were identified through direct observation of changes in the long-time behavior of the unsteady Navier–Stokes equations (see \cref{fig:teaser_result}).
-In each case, we then examined the corresponding steady-state traction profiles and found that they exhibit clear and localized structural changes at the same Reynolds numbers in either the lift or drag component.
-Since these components are aligned with the principal flow directions, we expect the lift to be particularly sensitive to symmetry-breaking transitions, while changes in drag might reflect more global alterations in the flow regime.
-The first such transition occurs already at $\mathrm{Re} = 7$, where the traction profile begins to deviate from the shape of traction in the Stokes regime ($\mathrm{Re} = 0$), even though the steady solution remains unique and stable; however, two vortices appear in the former vortex-free flow.
-At $\mathrm{Re} = 48$, the steady solution loses stability and gives way to a stable, non-trivial time-periodic flow, which is again accompanied by distinct changes in the traction.
-Around $\mathrm{Re} = 315$, multiple steady states become observable, and the time-periodic solution breaks symmetry, with vortices beginning to drift toward the top wall.
-A final sharp transition occurs at $\mathrm{Re} = 950$, where the vortex street becomes fully developed and strongly asymmetric.
-In all cases, the observed bifurcations in the unsteady flow precede and motivate the inspection of the traction profile, which proves to encode these transitions with surprising clarity.
-A schematic summary is shown in \cref{fig:teaser_result}.
+At first, several critical Reynolds numbers were identified through direct observation of changes in the long-time behavior of the solutions to unsteady Navier--Stokes equations (see \cref{fig:teaser_result}).
+In each case, we then examined the corresponding steady-state traction profiles and found that they exhibit clear and systematic localized changes at the same Reynolds numbers in either the lift or drag component.
+Since these components are aligned with the principal flow directions, we expect the lift to be particularly sensitive to asymmetrical transitions, analogous to lift generation on bluff bodies, e.g., an airfoil, while changes in drag might reflect more global alterations in the flow regime, analogous to the drag-crisis phenomenon \citep*{Bot2016}.
+The first such transition occurs at $\mathrm{Re} = 7$, where the traction profile begins to deviate from the shape of traction in the Stokes regime ($\mathrm{Re} = 0$), which is similar to the traction profile of Stokes's law (in an open domain).
+Even though the steady solution remains unique and stable, two vortices appear in the former vortex-free flow.
+At $\mathrm{Re} = 48$, the steady solution loses stability and gives way to a stable, nontrivial time-periodic flow, which is again accompanied by distinct changes in the traction.
+Around $\mathrm{Re} = 315$, multiple steady states become observable, and the time-periodic solution exhibits pronounced asymmetry, with vortices beginning to drift toward the top wall.
+We concluded our exploration of the unsteady Navier--Stokes regime at $\mathrm{Re} = 500$.
+In all cases, the observed bifurcations in the unsteady flow relate to qualitative changes in the traction profile.
+A~schematic summary is shown in \cref{fig:teaser_result}.

-All of these changes in the pointwise traction occur on the front face of the cylinder boundary, strongly supporting our claim that traction acts as a reliable indicator of changes and that the initiation of changes in flow behavior originate at the obstacle rather than in the downstream vortex wake.
-Additional changes in traction are observed throughout the examined Reynolds number range, but these are located inside the separation layer and probably correspond to the behavior of the steady vortex wake.
-Their associated Reynolds numbers do not align with any of the major regime transitions discussed above.
+Most of the changes in the pointwise traction occur on the front face of the cylinder boundary, strongly supporting our claim that traction acts as a reliable indicator of changes at the obstacle itself, upstream of the wake.

-\begin{remark*}[Discussion on LPT] It is well known that the critical Reynolds number at which the Hopf bifurcation occurs, predicted by an eigenmode crossing the imaginary axis, matches well with direct numerical simulations; see, e.g., \cite{2010IJNMF..63..533M}.